pluggemi/roon-web-controller/README.md

 On an existing Roon client, go to "Settings" then "Extensions".
 Click "Enable" beside "Web Controller".

-Open a web browser to your server at "http://localhost:8080"
+Open a web browser to your server at either "http://localhost:8080" or "http://<hostname>:8080".

 ### (Optional) Local configuration file
 Simply copy `config/local.conf.EXAMPLE` to `config/local.conf` and edit `config/local.conf` as needed.
 * `config/local.conf` is not tracked by `git`, so it will not be clobbered with updates
 * `config/local.conf.EXAMPLE` is tracked by `git` and will be updated in the future as new options are available

-Content of `config/local.conf`
+Content of `config/local.conf.EXAMPLE`

 ```
 // Copy this file to "local.json" and change the port as desired.